Production Control – A Practical Guide

 This approach reduces the need for large storage spaces and extensive inventory management, thereby lowering holding costs.
 When implemented successfully, JIT can also lead to significant improvements in manufacturing efficiency, reduced waste, and a faster response to customer needs and market changes.

 JIT requires precise coordination and strong relationships with suppliers, as well as a stable production process to be effective.
-The approach is best used with manufacturing software that supports backward scheduling, meaning that production activities can be scheduled starting from the time of dispatch.
+The approach is best used with manufacturing software that supports backward scheduling, meaning that production activities can be scheduled backward in time starting from the planned delivery date.

 For example, if a dealership orders cars from an automotive manufacturer that uses the JIT method, the manufacturer will start production at the last possible minute, delivering the cars just as they are finished, thereby preventing the accumulation of finished goods inventory.